Openigloo home

 Rent-stabilized 1-bedroom apartments for rent in good cause buildings in Midtown

-Midtown has 1-bedrooms and 2-bedrooms most commonly in this scope, and there are 17 apartments for rent to review.
-Midtown’s average building rating is 4.0/5 across 29 rated buildings, average tenancy length is 12.1 months based on 17 relisted units, and average rent increase is 10.0% based on 91 relisted units (building-level trends; individual units can differ).
+Midtown has 1-bedroom and 2-bedroom apartments as the most common unit types in this neighborhood, and this page shows 17+ apartments for rent in the current scope.
+Midtown buildings average 4.0/5 across 29 rated buildings, with an average tenancy length of 12.1 months based on 15 relisted units and an average rent increase of 10.0% based on 98 relisted units (building-level trends; individual units can differ).

 Loading listings…